Alumni Q&A: Gigi Saul Guerrero

 As a director from Mexico, you have the opportunity to share your culture through film.
 Why did you choose horror to share your culture?

 We, the Mexican people, are very spiritual and have a rich tradition and culture.
-We have incredible historic legends and ghost stories that have carried for many generations.
+We have incredible historic legends and ghost stories that have been carried on for many generations.
 Genre film has been a perfect home for my dark fears and beliefs.
-I can't wait to bring more of our unique folklore to the screen.
+I can’t wait to bring more of our unique folklore to the screen.

 What inspires you to create your stories, characters, and themes?

 I will watch all genres of film.
 From animation to horror, to fantasy to even silly Adam Sandler comedies.
 I am up for everything as long as the characters are rich, and the themes are clear.
 I want to be able to relate and envision myself in that situation in order to believe it.
 Storytelling should be able to teach us lessons about life and start interesting conversations.

 When people watch my films, I hope people see the layers behind the characters and their emotions, but most importantly, I want audiences to enjoy and have a good experience seeing my stories.
 I don’t want them to forget.

 What advice would you give to aspiring filmmakers in the Motion Picture Arts program?

 In this business, never be afraid of failure.
 Always finish what you start and learn from your mistakes.
 Get up and turn on that camera or phone.
 Your story needs to be told.